 "Glass isn't evolving," he continues.
 "It'll stay in the ground without changing.
 What's evolving is us, and our knowledge of what to do with glass.
 We know now what to do with crystals, if you believe in it.
 People buy a lot of pendulums from us.
 If you believe it might solve some problems, spiritually or otherwise, it's for you."

 * * * *

 Back in the shop, the boys continue to observe and touch objects with hesitation.
-Ron and Shelly zero in on the family, and then Ron turns, and says, with no hint of PR spin, "All we want to do is make people happy and educate them."
+Ron and Shelly zero in on the family, and then Ron turns, and says, with no whiff of PR spin, "All we want to do is make people happy and educate them."

-Then Ron asks Espinoza how he and his sons heard of the shop.
+Ron asks Espinoza how he and his sons heard of the shop.

 Espinoza says, "From Coyote Peterson's Brave Wilderness" show on YouTube.
 (That episode, which has more than two-million views, finds Peterson, alongside wildlife biologist and photographer Mario Aldecoa, scouring the Tucson Mineral & Gem World for bizarre give-a-ways to viewers.)
-The show, in which "amazing" seems the adjective of choice, was a boon to the shop.
+The show, in which "amazing" is adjective of choice, was a boon to the shop.

 Then Espinoza and his four sons, the youngest of whom is but three years old, line up for a picture.
-He's confused in the scene, wide-eyed and frightened, but safe in the warmth of his father's hands.
+He's confused in the scene, wide-eyed and frightened, but safe in his father's hands.
 It's the human skull his brothers are holding that's turning his own head inside out, pulling him in and out of the realm of the living and the dead, of truth and fiction.